angshu/bahmni-feed-integration-example/README.md

 So, Set the markers manually after provisioning and before deployment.

-Especially openmrs encounter feed as we are reading encounter feed to figure out the orders.
+Especially openmrs patient/encounter feed as we are reading patient/encounter feed to figure out the appropriate actions.

 Use the following sql query to set the markers manually according to the events in your machine.
 (change the last_read_entry_id and feed_uri_for_last_read_entry )